Eryllium (ERY) Trading Down 19.7% This Week

-Eryllium (CURRENCY:ERY) traded up 3% against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on December 28th.
-During the last week, Eryllium has traded down 19.7% against the US dollar.
-One Eryllium coin can now be bought for about $0.0001 or 0.00000001 BTC on cryptocurrency exchanges including Cryptopia and CoinExchange.
-Eryllium has a total market capitalization of $1,133.00 and $54.00 worth of Eryllium was traded on exchanges in the last day.
+Eryllium (CURRENCY:ERY) traded up 3% against the US dollar during the one day period ending at 21:00 PM E.T. on January 4th.
+During the last seven days, Eryllium has traded 19.7% lower against the US dollar.
+One Eryllium coin can currently be bought for $0.0001 or 0.00000001 BTC on major exchanges including CoinExchange and Cryptopia.
+Eryllium has a total market cap of $1,133.00 and $54.00 worth of Eryllium was traded on exchanges in the last day.

 - EuropeCoin (ERC) traded flat against the dollar and now trades at $0.11 or 0.00001755 BTC.